malthe/ts-postgres/README.md

 const result = await client.execute<Greeting>(query);
 ```

-If the row type is omitted, it defaults to `Record<string, any>`, but
+If the object type is omitted, it defaults to `Record<string, any>`, but
-providing a type ensures that the row values are typed, both when
+providing a type ensures that the object values are typed, both when
-accessed via the `get` method or if the row is mapped to a record
+accessed via the iterator or record interface (see below).
-using the `map` method.

 ### Passing query parameters